true65536/65536-arcade/README.md

   <img src="http://cdn2.sbnation.com/assets/4127853/threes-infographic_960.png" alt="Screenshot"/>
 </p>

 Man, the highest record in Threes is 832K, by the way.
-I never reached 6144 :smile:
+I never reached 6144 :sigh:
+Plus 144 is a Fibonacci number.
+832040 too.
+Git rekt littorally
+Kiddin' m8. :smile:

 ## Disclaimer
 2147483648 was originally created by CyberZHG, and was forked by mdehghani and then again forked by me.
 I made four different 2048 games - each with different sizes - and different goals.
 They're easier to achieve.
 That's why I shifted the goals to a higher number.